zlebruh/fetch-her/README.md

   ...more_props,
 });

-// Special properties
-const mai_data = await fff.GetData('employee', {
-  // Your props - these are transform to either CGI in the URL or body payload
-  a: 1,
-  b: 2,
-  c: 3,

-  // Special props - ALL ARE OPTIONAL
-  '@path': '/aaa/bbb/ccc',        // Merged into a collection's url '@headers': {x: 1, y: 2, z: 3}, // Merged with headers from the global Setup object AND the headers in the collection itself
-  '@refresh': true                // Cached collection response, if any, is being ignored and a new request is being made.
-If successful, cache is updated
-})

 // Collection URL postfix
 // The value of the `@path` property will be used as a postfix to your `collection.url` const d5 = await fetchService.GetData('employee', {